Ivanti: 2021 Pulse Connect Secure hack

-On April 20, 2021, cybersecurity firm FireEye reported that hackers with suspected Chinese ties exploited Pulse Secure VPN to break into government agencies, defense companies and financial institutions in Europe and the US.
+On April 20, 2021, cybersecurity firm FireEye reported that hackers with suspected Chinese government ties exploited Pulse Secure VPN to break into government agencies, defense companies and financial institutions in Europe and the US.
 The report detailed how hackers repeatedly took advantage of several known and one novel flaw in Pulse Secure VPN to gain access to dozens of organizations in the defense industrial sector.
 The US Department of Homeland Security confirmed the intrusions in a public advisory, urging network administrators to scan for signs of compromise.
 Ivanti published an emergency workaround which DHS urged network admins to install.
 The Cybersecurity and Infrastructure Security Agency ordered federal civilian agencies to take several steps to reduce risk from the suspected breach.
 FireEye reported that some of the intrusions using the vulnerabilities began as early as August 2020, conducted by those with suspected ties to the Chinese government.
 There were similarities between the hack and intrusions in 2014 and 2015 conducted by a Chinese espionage actor named APT5.
 After further examination, CISA discovered that at least 5 federal agencies had been breached, among 24 agencies that use the Pulse Connect Secure products.

+Other incidents

+In January 2024, Chinese government hackers were reported to have targeted Ivanti software to break into other organizations.